 From 01 March 2021, HMRC are introducing the ‘VAT domestic reverse charge’ to clamp down on construction industry contractors claiming VAT back which they aren’t entitled to — ultimately, VAT will only be paid by an ‘end user’.
 Construction industry contractors and subcontractors may need to handle VAT on invoices in a slightly different way.
 Don’t get caught out!
 Contact us to receive your free PDF guide and ensure you are set up to comply with HMRC’s new guidelines for CIS contractors dealing with VAT.

-Most contractors working within the construction industry must register with HMRC for Construction Industry Scheme (CIS) purposes to deduct subcontractors’ tax payments and pay this over to HMRC, and we can advise when this should be done.
-Subcontractors’ tax deductions count as advance payments of their tax and National Insurance contributions so it is imperative they are correct.
+Most contractors working within the construction industry must register with HMRC for Construction Industry Scheme (CIS) purposes to deduct subcontractors’ tax payments and pay this over to HMRC, and we can advise how and when this should be done.
+Subcontractors’ tax deductions count as advance payments of their tax and National Insurance contributions so it is important they are correct.
 The necessary rate of tax must be deducted from subcontractors used and paid over to HMRC by the monthly deadline.
-HMRC have very specific guidelines as to what types of construction work do and do not fall under CIS, so the need for receiving clear advice from professionals should never be underrated.
+HMRC have very specific guidelines as to what types of construction work do and do not fall under CIS, so the need for receiving clear advice from an accountant should never be underrated.
 Not registering for CIS when required to do so can leave your business exposed to the risk of unpaid tax as well as penalties from HMRC.